-Any changes made to this policy will be communicated to all members of staff and relevant stakeholders.

-All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy as part of their induction programme.
+Changes made to this policy will be communicated to all members of staff and relevant stakeholders.
+Relevant members of staff are required to familiarise themselves with the processes and procedures outlined in this policy as part of the recruitment process.